Garrison, County Fermanagh

-According to the UK Met Office, the highest temperature ever recorded in Northern Ireland is 30.8 °C (87.4 °F) at Knockarevan, Garrison on 30 June 1976.

 Toponymy

 The village's name comes from a military barracks and its garrison of troops established in the village by William III of England, following the Battle of Aughrim in 1691.

 History

-Garrison was one of several Catholic border villages in Fermanagh that would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.
+Garrison was one of several border villages in Fermanagh that would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.

 The Melvin Hotel, previously owned by the McGovern family, was blown up in January 1972 during the middle of a Catholic wedding reception, by the IRA, reportedly as retaliation for allowing members of the security forces to stay on the premises.

 The Police Service of Northern Ireland came under gun attack in the town on 21 November 2009.

 Tourism

-Visitors to Garrison can enjoy a wide range of activities including golfing, fishing, hill-walking, water sports, horse-riding, cycling, camping and caving.
-The Lough Melvin Holiday Centre caters for large groups and there are many local guesthouses and chalets to let.
-Two local pubs – The Melvin Bar and The Riverside Bar – provide music and craic.
-The local restaurant, The Bilberry, is well known in the North-West region.
+Tourist activities in the area include golfing, fishing, hill-walking, water sports, horse-riding, cycling, camping and caving.
+The Lough Melvin Holiday Centre is in the area.
+There are two pubs (The Melvin Bar and The Riverside Bar) and a restaurant (The Bilberry).